There are approximately a bazillion podcasts out there, so it’s fair to wonder whether the world needs another one.

 As I wrote to high school students on a course blog:

-“Seek to better understand the books you don’t love.
+“Try to better understand the books you don’t love.
 Someone more experienced and knowledgeable than you thought they were worth reading; it’s your job to understand why.
 Turning up your nose isn’t an option unless you want to look like that spoiled kid who only eats fish sticks.
 Sushi isn’t for everyone, but you don’t have any business saying “ugh” unless you can (a) recognize the qualities of truly excellent sushi and (b) explain why the mouthful you just spit out isn’t it.
-As you may remember from the beginning of our exploration, the value of our opinions is a function of evidence and logic, not an inalienable right that others are obligated to accept because we are ‘entitled.'”
+As you may remember from the beginning of our exploration, the value of our opinions is a function of evidence and logic, not an inalienable right that others are obligated to accept because we are ‘entitled.’”

 Ask any of my students and they’ll tell you: I lead from the front.
 I don’t ask anyone else to do what I’m not willing to try myself.
 I’m picking the first book – The Great Gatsby – but after that, LIT AF members will tell me what to read.
+(UPDATE: The second season of LIT AF has begun, and it’s Frankenstein.
+Spoiler: it’s a book about shitty parenting.)

 We need a podcast that stretches our thinking through works of literature that have been hiding in plain sight.